lacchain/quorum-network/README.md

-# ALASTRIA LATIN AMERICA AND THE CARIBBEAN #
+# LACCHAIN #

 ## NOTES

-This work was done by EVERIS and is completely donated to ALASTRIA LATIN AMERICA AND THE CARIBBEAN Consortium.
+This work was done by EVERIS and is completely donated to LACCHAIN Consortium.

 ## References